Lorenz Curve of the Koch Snowflake Fractal

 Diagram:

-Thinking that this Lorenz Curve was rather exaggerated to the right - with a very large Gini coefficient - I searched for a reference to agree with this extreme position - in 'nature' or the real world.
-I found the following wealth Lorenz Curve reference for the USA economy in one of my economics texts.
+Thinking that this Lorenz Curve was exaggerated to the right - with a very large Gini coefficient - I searched for a reference to agree with this extreme position - in 'nature' or the real world.
+In one of my economics texts, I found the following wealth Lorenz Curve reference for the USA economy.

 Discussions and Conclusions

-Lorenz distribution is a universal phenomenon, inherent in all systems fractal and at all scales.
-Income and wealth distribution are just two manifestations of this structure and thus are not directly determined by Economic output or growth - they are 'natural'.
+Lorenz distribution is a universal phenomenon inherent in all fractal systems and at all scales.
+Income and wealth distribution are just two manifestations of this structure, and thus, they are not directly determined by economic output or growth—they are 'natural'.

 I look forward to making real Lorenz curves from real fractals: trees, rivers, and the like.